Internet Systems Consortium, Inc. (ISC) is dedicated to developing software and offering services in support of the Internet infrastructure.

 Who is ISC?

-ISC not only writes the software, we use it to operate critical Internet infrastructure in the form of the F-root name server.
-F-Root is one of the 13 Internet root name servers that power the global Internet.
-Through F-root, ISC pioneered the use of global “anycast” in DNS.
-ISC also provides DNS infrastructure services to over 50 of the world’s ccTLD operators (at no charge) as part of our mission.
+In addition to our open source software, ISC also operates critical Internet infrastructure in the form of the F-Root server, one of the 13 Internet root name servers that power the global Internet.
+Through F-Root, ISC pioneered the use of global “anycast” in DNS.
+ISC also offers DNS hosting services for selected non-profits.